-With almost three million Muslims living in the UK, the impact of Ramadan spreads far and wide.
-This will include many workplaces.
-So with employees feeling the effects of fasting, and requiring increased time and space for prayer, how should employers handle this?
+With more than three million Muslims living in the UK, the impact of Ramadan spreads far and wide.
+This will include many businesses.
+So with employees feeling the effects of fasting, and requiring increased time for prayer, how should employers handle this?

 Be ahead of the game before Ramadan

 As an employer, the best action you can take is to talk to any of your staff who might be affected before Ramadan starts, and agree how best to accommodate their needs.
 While you don’t have a legal obligation to grant requests, there are several ways you could still fall foul of the requirements to avoid discrimination on religious grounds; so be mindful of this.

 Also, be aware that some staff members who would otherwise participate in the fast may not do so for very personal reasons.
 These could include a health condition, medication or a female staff member during her menstrual cycle.
 So tread with caution around these conversations.

 The main Ramadan requests you may face are for flexible working hours, staggered breaks and annual leave.
 The key, in most cases is to act reasonably, and not deny a request without good justification.

 Managing Muslims fasting during Ramadan